demiculus/demiculus.github.io/donor.md

 ### How Much Do You Charge For Donation?

-I know having a kid is a financial burden so I don't charge.
+I know having a kid is expensive so I don't charge.
 But it's work on my end as well, I will be taking my time for this.

 ### Why Do You Donate?